dvhart/dvhart.github.io/_posts/2015-04-05-wannabee-it-guy-kid-friendly-networking.markdown

 Protocol is harder to put in common terms, but you can think of it as the means of transportation.
 You can ride a bike or drive to John's house.
 On the Internet, the vast majority of traffic travels over TCP [[3](http://en.wikipedia.org/wiki/Transmission_Control_Protocol)] and UDP [[4](http://en.wikipedia.org/wiki/User_Datagram_Protocol)].

 If, for example, you didn't want your children to access http://google.com, you could block that site using some service or application, but it may not prevent them from accessing http://74.125.228.226, which provides the exact same content.
-If you use software that filters traffic based on ports, it won't be effective on websites running on alternative ports (many web services run on ports other than 80, and site deliberately looking to circumvent your security measure will certainly consider this option).
+If you use software that filters traffic based on ports, it won't be effective against websites running on alternative ports (many web services run on ports other than 80, and sites deliberately looking to circumvent your security measures will certainly consider this option).
 John's Mom may have locked the front door, but she forgot about the bathroom window...

 Finally, be aware that you likely have at least two points of access to the Internet in your home.
 The first is your broadband connection which your computers and laptops use, likely over Wi-Fi.
 The second will be your cellular devices with 3G or LTE data plans.
 While these device may use your Wi-Fi for a faster signal while in the home, they can easily be setup to use the cellular data network, bypassing any controls you have setup on your home router.